Metro Transit (Minnesota)

 The system is a division of the Metropolitan Council, the region's metropolitan planning organization (MPO), carrying 90% to 95% of the transit riders in the region on a combined network of regular-route buses, light rail and commuter rail.
 The remainder of Twin Cities transit ridership is generally split among suburban "opt-out" carriers operating out of cities that have chosen not to participate in the Metro Transit network.
 The biggest opt-out providers are Minnesota Valley Transit Authority (MVTA), Maple Grove Transit and Southwest Transit (SW Transit).
 The University of Minnesota also operates a campus shuttle system that coordinates routes with Metro Transit services.
+It is considered to be one of the fastest growing mass transit networks in the US.

 In 2017, buses carried about 68% of the system's passengers.
 Just above 16% of ridership was concentrated on Metro Transit's busiest route, the Green Line light rail.
 The region's other light rail line, the Blue Line, fell close behind, carrying 13% of Metro Transit passengers.
 Nearly 2% rode the A Line arterial rapid bus line.
 The remaining approximately 1% rode the Northstar Commuter Rail service.
 In 2015, Metro Transit saw its highest yearly ridership ever, with a total of 85.8 million trips, 62.1 million (72%) of which were on buses.
 The remaining 23.7 million (28%) of passengers traveled on the region's rail lines, including the then new Green Line.
 The single-day ridership record is 369,626, set on September 1, 2016.

 Metro Transit drivers and vehicle maintenance personnel are organized through the Amalgamated Transit Union.
 The agency also contracts with private providers such as First Transit to offer paratransit services which operate under the Metro Mobility brand.